Crello Review 2026: Is It Worth Your Money? (Honest Verdict)

 Does Crello have a free plan?

 It does.
 The free plan includes 30,000+ templates, basic design tools, and 1GB of storage.
-It's usable for casual purposes, but doesn't include the stock asset library, Brand Kit, or background remover — which are honestly the three features that make Pro worth it for most business users.
-You'll know within a week whether you need to upgrade.
+It's usable for casual purposes, but doesn't include the stock asset library, Brand Kit, or background remover — which are honestly the three features that make the Pro plan worth it for most business users.
+You'll probably know within a week whether you need to upgrade.

 How does Crello's pricing compare to Canva?